Jay Golden: Honors

-In 2012, Scientific American listed the Sustainability Index developed by Dr. Golden and the Sustainability Consortium which he co-founded and co-directed as one of the Top 10 World Changing Ideas.
+In 2012, Scientific American listed the Sustainability Index developed by Golden and the Sustainability Consortium which he co-founded and co-directed as one of the Top 10 World Changing Ideas.
 In September 2009, Golden received the Faculty Pioneer Award from the Center for Business Education at the Aspen Institute.
 The Aspen Institute's Faculty Pioneer Award is the "Oscars of the business school world" according to The Financial Times.
 Award recipients are recognized for demonstrating "leadership and risk-taking in integrating ethical, environmental and social issues into the business curriculum."

 Golden was recognized as a "Rising Star" for his commitment to "developing curriculum that fosters multidisciplinary approaches to solving pressing sustainability imperatives for business and society" and his roles as director of ASU's Certificate of Sustainable Technologies and Management program and founder and co-director of the summer Sustainable Energy Fellowship program with colleagues from MIT, Cornell, Duke and the University of Michigan.
 Also highlighted by the Aspen Institute was the research published by Golden and his Sustainability Consortium, the results of which have "provided a platform for the development of a more holistic approach to quantifying the sustainability of consumer products that accounts for all phases of a product’s life cycle."

 In December 2009, Golden was designated Number 23 of the 100 Most Influential People in Business Ethics by Ethisphere Magazine for his work (as co-director of the Sustainability Consortium) with Wal-Mart on their sustainability index initiative.
 This recognition was given to individuals that had a "significant impact in the realm of business ethics over the course of the year [2009]."

 Golden also was awarded an Industrial Ecology Fellowship by AT&T in 2004.
 He was appointed to the U.S. EPA Board of Scientific Counselors in 2017 and re-appointed in 2022 to the executive committee.